-Thanks to powerful Thunderbolt 3 technology, you can have the best of both worlds.
+Thanks to Thunderbolt 3 technology, you can have the best of both worlds.
 While the ports look identical to USB-C, there are some significant differences between Thunderbolt 3 and USB-C.

 Thunderbolt 3 docks plug into a compatible port and can solve the dongle dilemma by offering USB, HDMI, and many other connections.
-We’re highlighting some of the best docks to transform your MacBook Pro into a desktop workstation.
+We’re highlighting some of the best Thunderbolt 3 docks to transform your MacBook Pro into a desktop workstation.

-With Plugable’s Thunderbolt 3 Dock provides up to 60 watts of power, which is the maximum for many 13-inch MacBook models.
+One Thunderbolt 3 port on Plugable’s Thunderbolt 3 Dock provides up to 60 watts of power, which is the maximum for many 13-inch MacBook models.
 You can still use it to power up a 15-inch version.
-However, it won’t charge as quickly compared to using the Apple-provided 87 watt power adapter.
+However, it won’t charge as quickly compared to using the Apple-provided 87-watt power adapter.
+It helps save space on your desk as the dock is available for use in either a horizontal or vertical orientation.

+Along with a DisplayPort on the rear, there’s an additional Thunderbolt 3 port to daisy chain another dock or connect another device.
 A Gigabit Ethernet connection lives next to four USB-A 3.0 ports for other peripherals.
 On the front of the dock is a single USB-A 3.0 port and a headphone jack.
-As a nice touch to help save space on your desk, the dock is available for use in either a horizontal or vertical orientation.

-The dock features two audio out ports, one on the rear and another on the front of the dock next to a single USB-A 3.0 port.
+The dock features two audio-out ports; one on the rear and another on the front of the dock next to a single USB-A 3.0 port.
 On the back, you’ll find two additional USB-A 3.0 ports, a Gigabit Ethernet port, and two Thunderbolt 3 ports.

-Photographers will definitely enjoy the Promise Technology Thunderbolt 3 Dock, as it offers a built-in SD card reader.
+Photographers will enjoy the Promise Technology Thunderbolt 3 Dock, as it offers a built-in SD card reader.
 Along with that nice perk, you’ll find two USB-A 3.0 ports and an audio in/out jack on the front.

 Instead of DisplayPort, the dock offers a single HDMI 2.0 port on the rear.
 You’ll also find three additional USB-A 3.0 ports, a Gigabit Ethernet port, and two Thunderbolt 3 ports.
-One of those supports power delivery of up to 60 watts to a MacBook Pro.
+One of those supports power delivery of up to 60 watts to your MacBook Pro.

-The front of the dock features a USB-C port and USB-A 3.0 port.
-The USB-C port offers up to 15 watts of power, while the USB-A 3.0 port is a fast-charging 2.1 amp version.
+The front of the SD5000T features a USB-C port and USB-A 3.0 port.
+The USB-C port offers up to 15 watts of power, while the USB-A 3.0 port is a fast-charging 2.1A version.
 On the back, you’ll find a Gigabit Ethernet port, a USB-A 3.0 port, audio in and out ports, two Thunderbolt 3 ports, and a DisplayPort plug.

 On the front of the dock, you’ll find a USB-C and USB-A 3.0 port.
 The rear sports a number of ports, including Gigabit Ethernet, one USB-A 3.0, audio in and out, two Thunderbolt 3, and a DisplayPort.

-More Power for Your MacBook Pro
+The Best Thunderbolt 3 Docks for Your MacBook Pro